alexisbellido/FirstOne_Java/README.rst

 See `<http://docs.oracle.com/javase/7/docs/technotes/tools/windows/classpath.html`>_ , focus on:

-When classes are stored in a directory (folder), like c:\java\MyClasses\utility\myapp, then the class path entry points to the directory that contains the first element of the package name. (in this case, C:\java\MyClasses, since the package name is utility.myapp.)
+When classes are stored in a directory (folder), like /java/MyClasses/utility/myapp, then the class path entry points to the directory that contains the first element of the package name. (in this case, /java/MyClasses, since the package name is utility.myapp.)

 Running algs4 classes from the command line: